bodrul813/myPortfolio/README.md

-# 🌐 Md.
-Bodrul Islam – .NET Developer Portfolio
+# 🌐 A .NET Developer Portfolio

 Welcome to my personal developer portfolio repository!
 This project showcases who I am, what I do, and the work I've created as a .NET Developer, aspiring researcher, and tech enthusiast.